collective/collective.xmpp.core/README.rst

     component_password = secret

 where ``xmppdomain`` is the domain (or virtual host) running on your XMPP server and ``admin_userid`` is the id the the administrator account that Plone is going to use to interact with the server.
-The rest of the options are  used by ``jarn.xmpp.collaboration`` for the collaborative editing component connecting to the XMPP server.
+The rest of the options are  used by ``collective.xmpp.collaboration`` for the collaborative editing component connecting to the XMPP server.
 Here, ``collaboration_allowed_subnet`` specifies from which IPs the XMPP server is going to accept connections and should match the IPs your Plone instances are going to be using.
 Leaving it to ``0,0,0,0`` will allow all IPs, ``127,0,0,1`` will allow only ``localhost``.
 Finally ``collaboration_port`` is the port to which the collaboration component is going to connect to and ``component_password`` is the shared password between the component and the XMPP server.

 Manual configuration
 --------------------
 If you already run an XMPP server here are some hints on how to set it up:

 * We assume that your xmpp domain is ``localhost``.
 There should exist an administrator account ``admin@localhost``.
-In addition if you intend to run some of the tests in any of the ``jarn.xmpp.*`` packages you will need to be running an additional XMPP node on ``localhost`` if you use some other domain for production.
+In addition if you intend to run some of the tests in any of the ``collective.xmpp.*`` packages you will need to be running an additional XMPP node on ``localhost`` if you use some other domain for production.
 You can safely remove any references to ``localhost`` if you are not interested in doing that.

 * Make sure you have enabled the `http_bind` module, as this is what the javascript clients will use to connect.
 You should have  something like this in your ejabberd.cfg: